aJay0422/aJay0422.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
 I'm a second-year master student of ELectrical Engineering and Computer Science at UC Merced, advised by Professor [Meng Tang](http://mengtang.org/).
 Before that, I was a Ph.D student at UC Merced, advised by Professor [Shijia Pan](https://www.panslab.com/news)(23Aug-24Nov).
 I obtained my B.S. degree and M.A. degree in Statistics from Nanjing University and Columbia University in 2021 and 2022, respectively.
-My research interests include deep learning, computer vision, and generative AI.
+My research interests include deep learning, computer vision, and vision-language model.

 <!-- Welcome to my website.
 I'm a second-year Ph.D. student of Electrical Engineering and Computer Science at UC Merced [PANS LAB](https://www.panslab.com/), advised